2014 National League Wild Card Game: Line score

 For the Wild Card Game, the Pirates started Edinson Vólquez, who had a 13–7 win–loss record and 3.04 earned run average (ERA) in 31 games started during the 2014 season.
 Hurdle picked him over the team's other available starters – Francisco Liriano (who would have been pitching on only three days' rest) and Jeff Locke, who pitched erratically throughout the year.
 The Giants selected left-hander Madison Bumgarner, who had an 18–10 win–loss record and 2.98 ERA during the season, as their starting pitcher.
 He was chosen over Jake Peavy, given the southpaw's superior record on the road during the season; Bumgarner compiled an 11–4 win–loss record with a 2.22 ERA on the road, compared to a 7–6 record and 4.03 ERA at AT&T Park.

 The first third of the game was a tight scoreless pitcher's duel between Volquez and Bumgarner, with the latter needing to throw just 28 pitches – the fewest pitches he has ever tossed in three consecutive innings of any game in his career.
 Only one batter – Giants' third baseman Pablo Sandoval – was able to advance as far as second base during this time.
-The game remained tied until the fourth inning, when Volquez allowed two singles and a walk to load the bases.
+The game remained scoreless until the fourth inning, when Volquez gave up two singles and a walk to load the bases.
 The subsequent batter, Brandon Crawford, hit a grand slam.
 This was the first grand slam hit by a shortstop in postseason history.
 Up until this point, players from all other positions in baseball – including pitcher – had hit postseason grand slams.
 Volquez pitched until the top of the sixth inning, when he gave up a walk and was replaced by Justin Wilson, who promptly threw a wild pitch.
 Wilson then allowed the inherited runner to score on a run batted in (RBI) single by Brandon Belt, who ended up driving in two more runs in the seventh inning with another single.
 The Giants added their final run of the game with an RBI single by Buster Posey in the top of the eighth.

 The Pirates, who had struggled to score a run off Bumgarner throughout the entire game, came closest in the bottom of the eighth inning.
 With one out, they had runners at the corners after two errors and a single.
 He extinguished the threat by striking out Jordy Mercer and having reigning NL MVP Andrew McCutchen ground into a force out.
 Although Giants manager Bruce Bochy instructed closer Sergio Romo to warm up in the bullpen – in preparation of removing Bumgarner from the game – the starter insisted on continuing into the bottom of the ninth.
 He proceeded to pitch a perfect inning to finish the shutout, giving up four singles and one walk while striking out 10 during the complete game.
 In contrast, the entire Pirates' lineup batted .125 that night; excluding Josh Harrison's 2-for-4 performance, the rest of the team hit 2-for-28 (.071).